askeladd123/build-wasm/README.md

 ## how to use
 You need the rust package manager and build tool [cargo](https://www.rust-lang.org/tools/install) to make an executable.

-To use, you have to options; build executable or run from source.
+To use, you have three options; build executable, run from source or use as library.

 ### build executable
 - run `cargo build --release`